jonathanooikwanw/capstonereplication/README.md

 ## Discovering_public_function_paths_tensorflow.py
    This file takes two user inputs.
    1. The path of the final call graph for TensorFlow.
    You can get this by doing (shift+right click) on the final TensorFlow call graph.
 Ensure your input has quotation marks.
 (Example: "C:\Users\User\Desktop\Replication Package\tensorflow_final_combined_graph.json")
-   2. The path of the public TensorFlow function csv file provided in the dataset.
+   3. The path of the public TensorFlow function csv file provided in the dataset.
 Do the same steps as step 1.
 (Example: "C:\Users\User\Desktop\Replication Package\tensorflowpublicfunctions.csv").

 ## Discovering_public_function_paths_pytorch.py
    This file takes two user inputs.
 We do not have the public functions of PyTorch as it was too difficult to obtain.
 Therefore, we assume all functions are public.
    1. The path of the final call graph for TensorFlow.
-You can get this by doing (shift+right click) on the final TensorFlow call graph.
+You can get this by doing (shift+right click) on the final PyTorch call graph.
 Ensure your input has quotation marks.
 (Example: "C:\Users\User\Desktop\Replication Package\pytorch_final_combined_graph.json")
    2. The maximum length/cutoff of the shortest paths obtained.

 ## Call graph versions